tjensen8/tjensen8.github.io/_posts/2020-3-15-Patent-Similarity.md

 ---

 > A summary of my research to develope a model identify similar patents to that owned by a chemical company.
-The goal of this experiment is to find a way to improve strategic business decision making
+The goal of this experiment is to find a way to improve strategic business decision making and company defense.

 ## Introduction & Problem Statement